cloudfoundry-attic/vblob/README.md

 - vows: test framework

 ## Installing node.js
 The blob service depends on [node.js](http://nodejs.org/).
-We are working with the v0.4 branch and v0.4.12 tag.
+We are working with the v0.6 branch and v0.6.10 tag.

 To match the same branch and tag from github:

-    $> git clone -b v0.4 https://github.com/joyent/node.git <target-directory>
+    $> git clone -b v0.6 https://github.com/joyent/node.git <target-directory>
     $> cd <target-directory>
-    $> git checkout v0.4.12
+    $> git checkout v0.6.10

-To build node.js (sudo?)
+To build node.js

     ./configure
     make